command-line-wiki/command-line-wiki.github.io/sed/basic-regex.md

 layout: default
 ---

-# ^ doesn't mean “beginning of line” #
+## Beginning of Pattern Space Anchor ##

-The `^` anchor generally means “match the null position at the beginning of a line”, although you can generally think like that in Sed as well, sometimes that leads to wrong assumptions.
+The `^` anchor generally means “match the null position at the beginning of a line”, although you can generally think like that in Sed as well, sometimes it can lead to wrong assumptions.

 The input file contains: